Deep Learning in Astrophysics: INTRODUCTION

 \subsection{Classical Machine Learning}

-How do classical methods fare against these requirements?
-Each excels in some dimensions but falls short in others, as illustrated in \textbf{Figure~\ref{fig2}}.
-Linear regression scales well with analytic solutions and learns from minimal data \citep[see][]{Bishop2006,Ting2025a}, but lacks expressivity for complex non-linear patterns.
-Gaussian Processes offer exquisite expressivity with principled uncertainty quantification but become computationally intractable for large datasets \citep{Rasmussen2006}.
-Random Forests balance computational efficiency and expressivity \citep{Breiman2001}, but their tree-based architecture restricts predictions to weighted averages of training samples, preventing generalization.
+Classical machine learning methods each excel in different aspects of the three key properties (scalability, data efficiency, and expressivity), but none simultaneously achieve all three.
+Linear regression scales well and learns from minimal data \citep{Bishop2006,Ting2025a} but lacks expressivity for complex patterns.
+Gaussian processes offer principled uncertainty quantification but struggle with computational tractability at scale \citep{Rasmussen2006}.
+Random forests balance efficiency and expressivity \citep{Breiman2001} but cannot extrapolate beyond training data ranges.
+These complementary strengths and weaknesses motivate the development of physics-informed deep learning approaches that aim to unify all three properties (see \textbf{Supplemental Text, Section A}).

 The root of these trade-offs lies in the curse of dimensionality.
-Computational requirements grow as $O(n^d)$ where $n$ is resolution per dimension and $d$ is dimensionality \citep[Chapter 5,][]{Bellman1961}.
+Computational requirements grow as $O(n^d)$ where $n$ is resolution per dimension and $d$ is dimensionality \citep[see][their chapter 5]{Bellman1961}.
 In high-dimensional spaces, data points become isolated islands.
-Random Forests, operating as adaptive nearest-neighbor algorithms \citep{Lin2006}, cannot extrapolate because neighboring points become vanishingly rare.
-High-order polynomials might achieve zero training error yet fail catastrophically on new observations—interpolating perfectly between training points while oscillating wildly in unexplored regions.
+Random forests, operating as adaptive nearest-neighbor algorithms \citep{Lin2006}, cannot extrapolate because neighboring points become vanishingly rare.
+High-order polynomials might achieve zero training error yet fail catastrophically on new observations---interpolating perfectly between training points while oscillating wildly in unexplored regions.
 This paradox reveals that increased expressivity does not guarantee better performance.
-Classical methods thus face an inherent limitation: they cannot simultaneously achieve scalability, expressivity, and data efficiency in high-dimensional spaces.
+Classical methods thus face an inherent limitation: They cannot simultaneously achieve scalability, expressivity, and data efficiency in high-dimensional spaces.

-\begin{marginnote}[] \entry{Curse of Dimensionality}{Exponential growth in data requirements as dimensions increase.
-Data points become isolated in high-dimensional spaces, requiring exponentially more samples.} \end{marginnote}
+\begin{marginnote}[] \entry{Curse of dimensionality}{exponential growth in data requirements as dimensions increase; data points become isolated in high-dimensional spaces, requiring exponentially more samples} \end{marginnote}